ImaneLamriui/Memory-Dump-Analysis_RAM-Forensics/README.md

 <img src="AbuselIPDB.png" width="350">

-<a href="https://gchq.github.io/CyberChef/">CyberChef</a>is an indispensable tool, streamlining data manipulation and analysis tasks, and serving as an invaluable asset for professionals navigating diverse datasets and formats.
+<a href="https://gchq.github.io/CyberChef/">CyberChef</a> is an indispensable tool, streamlining data manipulation and analysis tasks, and serving as an invaluable asset for professionals navigating diverse datasets and formats.

 <p align="center"> Flag 🚩</p>